-The Diocese is divided into four Episcopal Areas in a mature area scheme.
-The Bishop of Buckingham is Area Bishop for Buckinghamshire.
+The Diocese is divided into four Episcopal Areas in a mature area Bishop of Buckingham The is Area for Buckinghamshire.
 The Bishop of Reading is Area Bishop for Berkshire.
 The Bishop of Dorchester is the Area Bishop for Oxfordshire outside the city of Oxford.
 The Bishop of Oxford has the city of Oxford as an Episcopal Area and oversees the whole.
 Christ Church is the Cathedral for the Diocese.